 Sonja, Kat and I, worked diligently for the last three years in creating an amazing product, through all the challenges we faced, we fought to keep our doors open, create the staying power and worked diligently on the ability to deliver an amazing product to our growing fan base.

 We were fortunate enough to reach a level of success, file our S1, and offer a pre-public raise to obtain our "Ticker Symbol", our goal is to offer you an opportunity to invest with the ability to deliver savvily to your financial portfolio.
-Our pre-public offering opens at $2.50, with the anticipation to open at $4.99 with the ability to grow to $50-to $100 per share.
+Our pre-public offering is now $5.00, with the anticipation to open at $15.00 or higher, with the ability to grow to $50-to $100 per share.
 We WILL become the most sought after stock on the market.
-Our Supplement H20, is the purest, cleanest, non filler formulated Supplement formula, that will deliver better than Vitamin Water, our sugar free, calorie & stimulant free product (free from caffein and radicals) has already captured the attention of beverage giants who have offered a buy out in the multi-million dollar range.
+Our Supplement H20, is the purest, cleanest, non filler formulated Supplement formula, that will deliver better than Vitamin Water, our sugar free, calorie & stimulant free product (free from caffeine and radicals) has already captured the attention of beverage giants who have offered a buy out in the multi-million dollar range.
 SHE Beverage Company turned these offers away because we know the value of our formulas, and the ability to obtain a much larger offer, or buy out when or IF the time is right.

 SHE Beverage Company

 A pre-IPO placement occurs when a portion of an initial public offering (IPO) is placed with private investors right before the IPO is scheduled to hit the market.
 Typically, private investors in a pre-IPO placement are large private equity or hedge funds that are willing to buy a large stake in the company.